Blame the Hero: Premise

-He begins begins by going back a few years to when he was a child.
-As a child, he wanted a tattoo, and ended up getting a gang sign.
-However, this lead to women rejecting him, and, while "back in time", he allowed Sam, whom, unbeknownst to Blame, is his future foster father.
+Blame begins by going back to 1865, where he stops the British couple Lord & Lady Mingeworthy from seizing control of the U.S. After that, he returns to 2018, when he was a child.
+As a child, he wanted a tattoo and ended up getting a gang sign.
+However, this led to women rejecting him, and, while "back in time", he allowed Sam, (who unbeknownst to Blame, is his future foster father), to choose an alternative tattoo.
 Sam is a flamboyant and colorful person, and, a Christian, decides on a tattoo reading, "I Love Jesus" with a heart.
+Sooner after arriving, he meets up with another version of him, who was the one who wanted to prevent the tattoo event.
+He lends his time machine to the original Blame so that he can go back to 2033, while he stays behind to relive his life.

-After this, Blame travels back to 2033.
 However, the apocalypse has just started once again, meaning his journey was in vain.
 He heads back to the eldest Elmer in a bunker.
 There, he is betrayed by Elmer after revealing the whole plot was only to stop Worst from nuking the planet so Elmer could use a chemical weapon to turn everyone on Earth into Elmers.
 After killing the eldest Elmer for betraying him, he goes to find the time machine, and in the process kills multiple Elmers.
 He opens the time machine and prompts it to go back to when it was created.
-However, an Elmer got a hold of it and ended up being the one taken back in time with Blame.
+However, an Elmer gets possessed by the eldest Elmer and gets a hold of it and ended up being the one taken back in time with Blame.

-Both are transported to Germany in 1943.
+Both are transported to Germany in 1942.
 Blame meets a crew of American assassins attempting to kill Hitler.
-Elmer finds the place where Hitler and two "associates" are, and is greeted with much joy from Hitler.
+Elmer finds the place where Hitler and two "associates" are and is greeted with much joy by Hitler.
 These associates are, unknowing to Hitler, 2 of the assassins.
 Elmer warns Hitler that Blame has come to kill him before his birthday party, leading to stricter security.
 Blame and an assassin get into a confrontation, with the assassin proposing Blame could want to kill Hitler just to be the only person with time travel.
 However, Blame denies this and invites the assassin to smoke marijuana with him.